kstenerud/concise-encoding/ce-structure.md

  * Single-line comments, which end at the line end (`// a comment`).
  * Multi-line comments, which can span multiple lines of text, and support nesting (`/* a comment */`).

-Comments are allowed anywhere in a CTE document where a real object would be allowed, and can also be placed in [primitive arrays](#primitive-array-types) alongside array elements (but not between the opening pipe and the [array type specifier](cte-specification.md#primitive-type-array-encoding)).
+Comments are allowed anywhere in a CTE document where a real object would be allowed, and can also be placed inside [primitive arrays](#primitive-array-types) alongside array elements (but not between the opening pipe and the [array type specifier](cte-specification.md#primitive-type-array-encoding)).

 **Examples (in [CTE](cte-specification.md))**: